1newstar/OracleScripts/Docs/sources/SOP_StagingDatabaseRefreshFromLive.rst

 Edit the generated pfile and correct the ``DB_NAME`` parameter, and any others that still indicate the production database.
 You can ignore the various file_name_convert parameters though.

-Now we need to start the database in ``NOMOUNT`` mode, using the current, incorrect, spfile, and recreate the controlfiles:
+Now we need to start the database in ``NOMOUNT`` mode, using the *current, incorrect, spfile*, and recreate the controlfiles:

 ..  code-block:: sql